RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/4-Keyper Manual/2-Designer/2-Pages/3-Components/file-preview/file-preview.md

 ## Important note:

-If there are no files to preview, a logical message is displayed (in Explorer) as below:
+If there are no files to preview, a message is displayed (in Explorer) as below:

 ![Blank file preview](<Blank file preview.png>)